fastforwardlabs/blog_deprecated/_posts/2017-09-11-interpretability-webinar.md

 thing for right reasons, the perception of machine learning will not be of an adversary.

 #### Why is it that some models are seen as interpretable and others aren't?
 There are large tomes on the theory of linear models, yet they're seen as interpretable.
-Could part of this be due to how long they've been taught?**
+Could part of this be due to how long they've been taught?

 Mike: this is a great point.
 I don’t think it’s simply due to our relative familiarity with linear models.
 It’s that a trained linear model really is simple to describe (and interpret).
 Trained neural networks are, in a relative sense, not even simple to describe.
-The big linear modeling textbooks are about The long textbooks deep domain-specific implications, difficulties like causality, and the [real numerical/engineering subtleties](https://arxiv.org/abs/1008.4686).
+The big linear modeling textbooks are about the long textbooks' deep domain-specific implications, difficulties like causality, and the [real numerical/engineering subtleties](https://arxiv.org/abs/1008.4686).